How to Cope With Cravings During and After Addiction Treatment

 Sharing your thoughts and feelings with another person can be deeply cathartic, whether you want to vent, are looking for encouragement, or just need to feel connected to another person to stay grounded through your craving.
 Calling up a close friend or meeting a trusted family member for coffee can be a great way of coping with these difficult moments.
 If there is something specific you want your loved one to do to support you, don’t be afraid to tell them; chances are they’ll be happy to help in any way they can.

 For some people, recovery meetings such as AA or NA provide a perfect environment for talking through your cravings.
 Free meetings are available all over the country, and in many cities you can find a group to connect to virtually any time of day.
-To find one near you, just take a look at Alta Mira’s Meeting Finder.
-For even easier access, you can install the Meeting Finder icon on your phone, ensuring that the site is only a click away.
 If you can’t access a meeting at the exact moment you need, there are also a number of online recovery communities and apps that let you talk to others who know what you’re going through 24 hours a day, anywhere in the world.
 The value of human connection, whether virtual or up close and personal, cannot be underestimated when it comes to getting through hard times.

 3. Journal Through It